Our Approach to Privacy

 International Transfers of Personal Information

 Synexus is a global company serving an industry that is increasingly globalized in its approach to clinical research.
 Personal information will be shared across international borders as required to service global projects.
 Synexus hosts personal information in databases in different locations throughout the world, including in the United States.
 In certain circumstances, Synexus and client personal information will be hosted within vendor platforms located in the Internet cloud.
 Synexus recognizes that many countries globally have regulations restricting the flow of personal information across international borders.
 Synexus has put in place measures to ensure that adequate protection is provided to such data where legally mandated.
-For example, Synexus has executed Standard Data Protection Clauses (“SDPC”) for the purpose of transferring certain personal information from the European Economic Area.
-EU residents whose personal information is handled under these SDPC may request a copy of the agreement from Synexus through the contact details listed below.
+For example, Synexus has executed Standard Data Protection Clauses (“SDPC”) for the purpose of transferring certain personal information from the European Economic Area or from the United Kingdom.
+EU or UK residents whose personal information is handled under these SDPC may request a copy of the agreement from Synexus through the contact details listed below.
 Where privacy risks are very low, for example with respect to the sharing of key coded data, Synexus may rely on informed consent from individuals for the transfer of their information to legal regimes with less strong data privacy safeguards.

 Notice and Consent